strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.md

 It is currently not possible to associate a unique SSO provider to an email address used for a Strapi account, meaning that the access to a Strapi account cannot be restricted to only one SSO provider.
 For more information and workarounds to solve this issue, [please refer to the dedicated GitHub issue](https://github.com/strapi/strapi/issues/9466#issuecomment-783587648).
 :::

-## Usage

-SSO configuration lives in the server configuration of your application found within `/config/server.js`.
+SSO configuration lives in the server configuration of the application, found at `/config/server.js`.

-### Accessing the configuration
+## Accessing the configuration

 The providers' configuration should be written within the `admin.auth.providers` path of the server configuration.